Paul Bunyan's French-Canadian Heritage

 these tall tales about a giant lumberjack also became connected to a

-French-Canadian hero of the Quebec farmer's uprising of 1837, called the
+French-Canadian hero of the Quebec farmer's uprising of 1837, called

 Papineau Rebellion.
 A man named Bon Jean was apparently a hero of this